arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 # Upcasting events in RailsEventStore

 Understanding the domain you are working with often leads to the need to redesign some of the models.
 Sometimes you'll need to add or change a concept.
-Sometimes you'll need to remove a method or event produced by the aggregate.
+Other times, you'll need to remove a method or event produced by the aggregate.
 This was the case for us.

 Our goal was to remove an event from the system.
 To do this, we had to deal with the fact that this event was in the